SEWLESEWBIAZEN/SEWLESEWBIAZEN/README.md

-## Hi there 👋 I am Sewlesew, a Dynamo Full-stack developer.
+## Hi there 👋 I am Sewlesew, a Software developer who have been working on both frontend and backend for the past three and a half years.

 - 🔭 I'm currently mastering python, learning AI & ML,and building LLMs.